 Working Principle of Globe Valve

 Refer to the cross-sectional image of the globe valve shown below.
-As can be seen from the image, when the handwheel is rotated manually or by an actuator, the disc movement is controlled (lowered or raised).
+A globe valve is comprised of a movable disk and a stationary ring seat in a spherical body.
+The seat of a globe valve is in the middle of and parallel to the pipe, and the opening in the seat is closed off with the disk.
+As can be seen from the image, when the handwheel is rotated manually or by an actuator, the disc movement is controlled (lowered or raised) by means of the valve stem.
 When the globe valve disc seats over the seat ring, the flow is completely stopped.

 But when the disk is lifted the flow begins as the upward movement of the disc creates space for the fluid.

 The Disc of a globe valve is made in three basic designs; Conventional Disc (or Ball Disc), Composition Disc, and Plug Type Disc.

 Ball Disk: In the conventional type disc, the seat and disc construction is made of a ball-shaped metal disc.
 This possesses a short taper and it easily fits against a flat-surfaced seat in the body.
 For low-pressure services, this type of globe valve is quite popular and economical.
 Even though the ball disc is capable of throttling flow, but still primarily used to start and stop the flow.

 Composition Disk: A hard, nonmetallic insert ring is used on the disc of a composition disc design to create a tighter closure.
 For high temperature and pressure applications, composition disks are used due to their sufficient resilience and erosion resistance.
 The composition disc globe valve is basically an improved version of the conventional disk type globe valve.
 Composition discs can be replaced or repaired.